US President Donald Trump's presidency could hinge on the investigation led by Justice Department special counsel Robert Mueller.

 But the 73-year-old has previously extricated himself from the rough amid politically motivated attacks.

 Mr Mueller took over the FBI in 2001, just a week before 9/11.

 The beginning of his tenure was consumed with the task of restoring the FBI's reputation after the agency and the CIA were found to have failed to share information on the terrorist threat.

 In 2004, President Bush tried to reinstate a post-9/11 programme that allowed wiretapping without a court warrant, which the Justice Department had determined was unlawful.

-Mr Mueller, the then-Deputy Attorney General James Comey and then-Attorney General John Ashcroft are widely reported to have threatened to resign en masse, backing down only when Mr Bush made changes to the programme.
+Mr Mueller, then-Deputy Attorney General James Comey and then-Attorney General John Ashcroft are widely reported to have threatened to quit en masse.

 'No axe to grind'

-During a stint heading the justice department's criminal division from 1990 to 1993, he oversaw the investigation into the 1988 Pan Am airline bombing over Lockerbie in Scotland.
+During a stint heading the Justice Department's criminal division from 1990-93, he oversaw the inquiry into the 1988 Pan Am airline bombing over Lockerbie in Scotland.

 "He cannot be intimidated.
 At this stage in his career, he has nothing to prove, no reputation to burnish, no axe to grind.
 He is ramrod straight in his integrity," he wrote on the Brookings Institute's Lawfare blog.